r-murphy/openui5-types/README.md

 ## Release Notes

+**0.5.0** - Breaking: Split the dist folders into types and exports.

 **0.4.0** - Fork, rename and update.
 UI5 1.38, 1.44, 1.52, 1.54.

 **0.3.0** - Create definitions for more than one version of UI5 (just 1.46 and 1.48 for now). *Be careful, now that there is these definitions inside the package and I have plans to make these definitions better (normally replacing an `any` type with a more specific one), **almost all new versions from now on may be a breaking change.***